 Recommendations for Setting Up Your Architecture With AWS & TimescaleDB

-We find that a lot of our users implement an architecture that uses AWS services, and add TimescaleDB to their stack to manage, store, and analyze all their time-series data at scale.
+Many of our users implement an architecture that uses AWS services and add TimescaleDB to their stack to manage, store, and analyze all their time-series data, events, and analytics at scale.
 Fortunately, since TimescaleDB seamlessly integrates with many AWS offerings, there are several ways to create a flexible stack that works for you.

-In this post, we will discuss different ways to set up your architecture and provide recommendations to help you choose the best option for your use case.
+In this post, we will discuss four different ways to set up your architecture with AWS and TimescaleDB and provide recommendations to help you choose the best option for your use case.

-The first option that comes to mind is Timescale’s managed service offering, Timescale.
-This is a path allows you to host your TimescaleDB instance on AWS and use Virtual Private Cloud (VPC) peering to connect the instance to the rest of your AWS infrastructure.
+The first option that comes to mind is Timescale’s managed service offering, Timescale Cloud.
+This path allows you to host your TimescaleDB instance on AWS and use Virtual Private Cloud (VPC) peering to connect the instance to the rest of your AWS infrastructure.

 The primary benefit to the managed service is that you can be hands-off in terms of the day-to-day management of the system since we manage updates and upgrades—along with backups and high availability (HA).
 With this route, you also get the flexibility to customize compute and storage configurations based on your needs and grow, shrink, or migrate your workloads with just a few clicks.